Pennsylvania HARP Lender: 888-409-4881

 However, responsible borrowers who have continued to make their mortgage payments on time, even though their LTV ratios exceeded 125%, have not been specifically addressed in any of the housing recovery programs.

-HUD Secretary, Shaun Donovan, clearly articulated the need for a program that helps responsible homeowners inPittsburgh take advantage of lower interest rates by refinancing their current mortgage into a more stable product:
+HUD Secretary, Shaun Donovan, clearly articulated the need for HARP and helping responsible homeowners who are underwater on their mortgage refinance into a lower rate.

 CLICK HERE for full written testimony.